jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 Utilities to improve the TypeScript development experience for Neovim's built-in LSP client.

-## Motivation

-VS Code and [coc-tsserver](https://github.com/neoclide/coc-tsserver) are great for TypeScript, so great that other LSP implementations don't give TypeScript a lot of love.
-This is an attempt to rectify that, bit by bit.

-This plugin is **in beta status**.
-Its main features are stable and tested, but since we're dealing with unpredictable environments, bugs are always a possibility.
-If something doesn't work, please let me know!

 ## Requirements

 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), which you are
-  (probably) already using to configure `typescript-language-server`.
+  (probably) already using to configure `typescript-language-server`

 - [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)

 - [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) for ESLint
-  integrations and formatting (experimental)
+  integrations and formatting (optional)

-## Built-in Features
+## Features

 - Organize imports (exposed as `:TSLspOrganize`)

-  Async by default, but a sync variant is available and exposed as `:TSLspOrganizeSync` (useful for running on save).
+  Async by default.
+A sync variant is available and exposed as `:TSLspOrganizeSync` (useful for running on save).

 - Fix current problem (exposed as `:TSLspFixCurrent`)